JosieOnGit/Luniks/Stories/Misc/yes this is that uma spinoff.md

-no i still have no idea what im doing
+no i still have no idea what im doing.
 # Current (August 2026) Draft
 ## Rough story outline
 It's relatively straightforward: Up-and-coming Kyoto native Umamusume *Dream Of March* is scouted by young but experienced trainer Olivia, and together, they settle on a common dream: Winning the *Triple Tiara*, to bring a long dream title home for the both of them.